 - A. Provisions for stormwater volume reductions are required for areas being developed.
 Design of the Stormwater BMPs shall give consideration to providing ground water recharge to compensate for the reduction in the percolation that occurs when the ground surface is paved and roofed over.
 These ground water recharge measures are required wherever feasible.
-Soils used for the construction of basins shall have low-erodibility factors ("K"factors). - B. The low impact development practices provided in the Pennsylvania Stormwater BMP Manual shall be utilized for all regulated activities to the maximum extent practicable.
-Water volume controls shall be implemented using the Design Storm Method in Subsection 1 or the Alternate Method in Subsection 2 below. - 1.
-The Design Storm Method (CG-1 in the Pennsylvania Stormwater BMP Manual) is applicable to any size of regulated activity.
-See Appendix for CG-1 Worksheets 1-5, which shall be used to perform the required calculations.
+Soils used for the construction of basins shall have low-erodibility factors ("K"factors). - B. The green infrastructure and low impact development practices provided in the Pennsylvania Stormwater BMP Manual shall be utilized for all regulated activities to the maximum extent practicable.
+Water volume controls shall be implemented using the Design Storm Method in Subsection 1 or the Simplified Method in Subsection 2 below. - 1.
+The Design Storm Method (CG-1 in the Pennsylvania Stormwater BMP Manual1) is applicable to any size of regulated activity.
+See Appendix G for applicable DEP spreadsheets.
 This method requires detailed modeling based on site conditions.

 - a.
 Do not increase the post-development total runoff volume to surface waters of the Commonwealth for all storms equal to or less than the 2-year 24-hour duration precipitation. - b.
 For modeling purposes: - i.
 Existing (pre-development) non-forested pervious areas must be considered meadow in good condition. - ii.
 50% of existing impervious area, when present, shall be considered meadow in good condition in the model for existing conditions. - c.
-If site conditions prevent total removal of the 2-year volume increase to surface waters of the Commonwealth after all feasible BMP options are considered, the Alternate Method shall be applied (see subsection 2 below). - 2.
-The Alternate Method provided below should only be used where the volume control requirements of the Design Storm Method are not attainable.
-See the Appendix for Worksheets 7 & 8, which shall be used to perform the required calculations. - a.
+If site conditions prevent total removal of the 2-year volume increase to surface waters of the Commonwealth after all feasible BMP options are considered, the Simplified Method shall be applied (see subsection 2 below). - 2.
+The Simplified Method (CG-2 in the BMP Manual) provided below is independent of site conditions and should be used if the Design Storm Method is not followed.
+This method is not applicable to regulated activities greater than one acre or for projects that require design of stormwater storage facilities.
+For new impervious surfaces: - a.
 Stormwater facilities shall capture at least the first 2 inches of runoff from all new impervious surfaces. - b.
-At least the 1-first inch of runoff from new impervious surfaces shall be permanently removed from the runoff flow (i.e. it shall not be released into the surface waters of this Commonwealth).
+At least the 1-first inch of runoff from new impervious surfaces shall be permanently removed from the runoff flow i.e., it shall not be released into the surface waters of this Commonwealth.
 Removal options include reuse, evaporation, transpiration, and infiltration. - c.
-Wherever possible, infiltration facilities should be designed to accommodate infiltration of the entire permanently removed runoff; however, in all cases at least the first one-half (1/2) inch of the permanently removed runoff should be infiltrated. - 3.
-Stormwater Calculation Process (as outlined in the PADEP Pennsylvania Stormwater Management Best management Practices Manual, current version). - a.
-Stormwater Calculation Process Non-structural BMPs. - Step 1: Provide General Site information (Worksheet 1). - Step 2: Identify sensitive natural resources, and if applicable, identify which areas will be protected (Worksheet 2). - Step 3: Incorporate Non-structural BMPs into the stormwater design.
+Wherever possible, infiltration facilities should be designed to accommodate infiltration of the entire permanently removed runoff; however, in all cases at least the first 0.5 inch of the permanently removed runoff should be infiltrated. - d.
+This method is exempt from the requirements of Section 313. - 3.
+Stormwater Calculation Process (as outlined in the PADEP Pennsylvania Stormwater Management Best Management Practices Manual, current version). - a.
+Stormwater Calculation Process Non-structural BMPs. - ♣ Step 1: Provide General Site information (Worksheet 1). - ♣ Step 2: Identify sensitive natural resources, and if applicable, identify which areas will be protected (Worksheet 2). - ♣ Step 3: Incorporate Non-structural BMPs into the stormwater design.
 Quantify the volume benefits of Non-structural BMPs (Worksheet 3).